etn-ccis/blui-icons/design/README.md

 - Copy the new PNG icon files to the corresponding PNG folder in this repository.

 ## Git Steps for Designers
 The following instructions are for individuals who are comfortable working with GitHub and the command line on their computer.
-If you prefer, you can send new icons directly to the Brightlayer UI team via email and we will take care of this part of the process for you.
+If you prefer, you can send new icons directly to the PX Blue team via email and we will take care of this part of the process for you.

 In order to work with this GitHub repository, you will need to have a GitHub account (if you don't have one, you can [sign up](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) for free).

-For outside contributors, please refer to our [Contribution Guidelines](https://github.com/brightlayer-ui/.github/blob/master/CONTRIBUTING.md#get-started).
+For outside contributors, please refer to our [Contribution Guidelines](https://github.com/pxblue/.github/blob/master/CONTRIBUTING.md#get-started).
 To summarize the steps for adding your icons and creating a Pull Request for approval:
 - Fork the icons repository to your account
-    - Go to https://github.com/brightlayer-ui/icons and click the Fork button in the top right of the screen (outside contributors who have been added to the icons repository can clone directly from the Brightlayer UI repository without forking)
+    - Go to https://github.com/pxblue/icons and click the Fork button in the top right of the screen (outside contributors who have been added to the icons repository can clone directly from the PX Blue repository without forking)
 - Clone the repository to your local computer
     ```
     git clone https://github.com/<your-user-id>/icons
     cd icons
-    git remote add upstream https://github.com/brightlayer-ui/icons
+    git remote add upstream https://github.com/pxblue/icons
     git pull upstream dev
     ```
 -   Create a new Branch for your changes.
 The name of the branch should start with `feature/` followed by the name of your icon (or a simple summary if you are including multiple icons), e.g., `feature/ups`.
 If your icon name is multiple words, you must separate them with a dash.